Jijiga: Handover

 Germame Neway, one of the leaders of the unsuccessful 1960 coup, served as governor over Jijiga in 1959.
 He had been transferred there for his civic responsibility and concern for the underprivileged while administering a district in Sidamo Province.
 The obstruction he encountered, not only in Sidamo but in Jijiga, convinced him of the need for radical measures.
 In the early stage of the Ethiopian Revolution individual units from the Third Division put the local governor under house arrest around 13 April 1974.
 During the Ogaden War, Jijiga experienced the Battle of Jijiga and was occupied by the Western Somali Liberation Front's Ahmad ibn Ibrihim al-Ghazi division led by Col. Yusuf Dheere, later with the Somali National Army, from September 1977 until February/March 1978.

 The Regional government held a conference in this city to promote peace and development between 10 and 13 March 1996, which was attended by 535 from the local woredas, as well as the Deputy Prime Minister and Defense Minister of Ethiopia, Tamirat Layne, the Foreign Minister, Seyoum Mesfin, the presidents of the Tigray and Harari Regional states and representatives from Amhara and the Southern Nations, Nationalities, and People's Regions.
 On 28 May 2007, during the celebration of Ginbot 20 (celebrating the downfall of the Derg), Jijiga and Degehabur were the scenes of attacks on civilians and government officials.
 At least 16 people were killed and 67 injured, including Abdulahi Hassan Mohammed, president of the Somali Region, who was speaking at the ceremony.
-The Ethiopian government blamed the attack on the Ogaden National Liberation Front.

-On 29 May 2008, following a heavy downpour the Jijiga River broke its banks and flooded several kebeles in the town and the vicinity.
+The Ethiopian government blamed the attack on the Ogaden National Liberation Front.On 29 May 2008, following a heavy downpour the Jijiga River broke its banks and flooded several kebeles in the town and the vicinity.
 The flooding killed 29 people and displaced 350 households.
 On 27 September of that year, a bomb exploded outside a hotel in Jijiga killing four and wounding 20.
 Local police apprehended a suspect whom they claimed was a member of Al-Itihaad al-Islamiya.

 Demographics

+Based on the 2007 Census conducted by the Central Statistical Agency of Ethiopia (CSA), Jijiga had a total population of 203,588 of whom 109,138 were men and 94,450 women.
+Ethnic groups in the city include the Somali (168,551, 82.79%), Amhara (16,837, 8.27%), Oromo (8,775, 4.31%), and Gurage (4,379, 2.15%); all other groups made up 2.48% of the total population.
+Members of Somali clans in this city include the Jidwaaq, Akisho, Ogaden, Gadabuursi and Geri Koombe, and the Sa'ad Musa subclan of the Habr Awal, with a minor presence of some other clans like the Sheekhaal.